kwant-project/kwant/doc/source/tutorial/tutorial3.rst

     :start-after: #HIDDEN_BEGIN_yvri
     :end-before: #HIDDEN_END_yvri

-In this toy model we use dense matrices and dense matrix algebra since the system is very small.
-(In a real application one would probably want to use sparse matrix methods.)
+Note that we use sparse linear algebra to efficiently calculate only a few lowest eigenvalues.
 Finally, we obtain the result:

 .. image:: ../images/closed_system_result.*